GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit03/unit03-07_exercise_SpatialDataProcessing.md

 - a raster background map showing elevation data,
 - a vector map showing the country boundary,
 - use the vector map to clip the raster map,
-- map point locations denoting your places of birth
-(use a `SpatialPointsDataFrame` object with the correct CRS for this task),
 - map the three largest German cities and Marburg with different symbols, and
 - get bonus points by adding a legend, rivers, and other cartographic elements as well as